metadata toggle

 The use of the product should be based on the confirmed diagnosis of mixed infection (or risk of infection, where prevention applies) at the same time.
 Efficacy against adult Dirofilaria repens has not been tested under field conditions.

-Special precautions for use in animals: The treatment of animals weighing less than 1 kg and ferrets weighing less than 0.8 kg, should be based on a benefit-risk assessment.
+Special precautions for safe use in the target species: The treatment of animals weighing less than 1 kg and ferrets weighing less than 0.8 kg, should be based on a benefit-risk assessment.
 There is limited experience on the use of the product in sick and debilitated animals, thus the product should only be used based on a benefit-risk assessment for these animals.
 Care should be taken that the contents of the pipette or the applied dose does not come into contact with the eyes or mouth of the recipient and/or other animals.
 Do not allow recently treated animals to groom each other.
 The product should only be applied to undamaged skin.

 This product contains moxidectin (a macrocyclic lactone), therefore special care should be taken with Collie or Old English Sheep dogs and related breeds or crossbreeds, ensure correct administration in particular, prevent oral uptake by the recipient and/or other animals in close contact should be prevented.